rubygarage/rubygarage.github.com/slides/metaprogramming.markdown

 ---

 # Control questions

-- What is open classes principes?
+- What are open classes principles?
-- What for monkey patching?
-Is it good?
+- What about monkey patching?
+Is it a good practice?
-- When do need to use dynamic declaration of classes/methods?
+- When do you need to use a dynamic declaration of classes/methods?
-- `alias_method` and `alias`, what difference?
+- `alias_method` and `alias`, what's the difference?
-- `instance_eval` and `class_eval`, what difference?
+- `instance_eval` and `class_eval`, what's the difference?
-- What is Struct?
+- What is a Struct?

 ---